manuel-russello/ICp-banking-microservices/README.md

 Docker can build images automatically by reading the instructions from a Dockerfile.
 A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
 Using docker build, users can create an automated build that executes several command-line instructions, step by step.

-1. Take a look in the *banking-application/Dockerfile*:
+1. Take a look at the *banking-application/Dockerfile*:

 	![alt text](images/dockerfile.png "Dockerfile")
 	* *FROM ibmcom/ibmnode*: This command gathers, from IBM's public Docker repository, a Ubuntu Linux image containing all the basic components to run a Node.js application.
 It will be used as a basis for our usecase.